 How to choose the right ring size

-- The third option is a very simple measurement of the circumference of the finger using an ordinary string.
-You wrap the string around your finger where you plan to wear the ring and tighten it properly.
-If you do not tighten the string hard enough, the ring delivered to you will be big!
-Take a black marker and "cross out" the string.
-When released, there will be two black lines on the string.
-Measure their distance (the circumference of your finger) and you're done.
-The distance 52mm corresponds to the size of the ring 52.
-The distance 60mm corresponds to the size 60.
-The distance 64mm corresponds to the size 64 etc...Those who have larger joints on their fingers should also take into account that the ring will need to be threaded over the joint - so choose o one number larger size.
+- Still don't know the right size?
+Prepare an ordinary string you can find at home.
+Wrap the string around your finger where you plan to wear the ring and tighten it firmly.
+If you don't pull the string tight enough, the ring will be too big!
+Arbitrarily mark the length of the string you use (the circumference of your finger) and you're done.
+A length of 52mm corresponds to a ring size 52.
+A length of 60mm corresponds to a size 60.
+A length of 64mm corresponds to a size 64, etc...Those with larger knuckles on their fingers should also take into account that the ring will need to be strung across the knuckle - just choose a ring one size bigger.